 Why is it that visual art – drawings, paintings, and sketches – are culture, and the written word is culture, but if you put them together in a printed book suddenly half the population look down upon it?
 From a purely logical point of view, it’s nonsense.
 If anything, having the two mediums of art working together should make the combined work more culturally significant.

-I guess culture is what you make it, and I endeavor to make my cultural experience a bit less arrogant in the future.
+I guess culture is what you make it, and I endeavour to make my cultural experience a bit less arrogant in the future.